Rajatsharma-07/chat_bot_nest/README.md

 3. Start the development server:
     ```bash
     npm start
 This will start the Nestjs application at http://localhost:5000 Default Port:4500

 # Technologies Used
-TypeScript
-NestJs
+TypeScript | NestJs

 # Note
-Please create the env file from env.sample or rename the env.sample file to .env
+Please create the env file from env.sample or rename the env.sample file to .env and put your openAI api key in the env file in OPENAI_API_KEY variable as I've exhausted the api limit on my openAI account.